miker704/Strife/patches.md

     - Created workable slider in channel settings modal using MUI Slider components.
     - Placed specs for old slider using divs in old channel settings modal in the deprecated files folder.
     - Added missing/misplaced animation for delete channel modal.
+    - Prevent Warping to the general channel when deleting a channel when the user is already at the general channel.

 ## Backend Changes